awsdocs/amazon-emr-release-guide/doc_source/emr-jupyterhub-administer.md

 ## Administration by submitting steps<a name="emr-jupyterhub-administer-steps"></a>

 Steps are a way to submit work to a cluster\.
 You can submit steps when you launch a cluster, or you can submit steps to a running cluster\.
 Commands that you run on the command line can be submitted as steps using `command-runner.jar`\.
-For more information, see [Work with steps using the CLI and console](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-work-with-steps.html) in the *Amazon EMR Management Guide* and [Command runner](emr-commandrunner.md)\.
+For more information, see [Work with steps using the CLI and console](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-work-with-steps.html) in the *Amazon EMR Management Guide* and [Run commands and scripts on an Amazon EMR cluster](emr-commandrunner.md)\.

 For example, you could use the following AWS CLI command on a local computer to install Keras in the same way that you did from the command line of the master node in the earlier example: